-Biographical/Historical Note: Ruth Van Sickle Ford was a painter and the first woman admitted to the Palette and Chisel Club in Chicago.
-She was president and owner of the Chicago Academy of Fine Arts from 1936 to 1960, her best known student was William Mauldin.
+Ruth Van Sickle Ford (1897-1986) was a painter and educator active in Chicago, Illinois.
+She was president and owner of the Chicago Academy of Fine Arts from 1936 to 1960.